- Audio and video conferencing solutions

 • The codec – The codec is responsible for encoding and decoding the audio and visual data sent to each conferencing system and endpoint.
 Codecs are available in hardware and software forms, each with their own advantages.
 Hard codecs are ideal when call stability and quality is an absolute must, while soft codecs are less expensive and fast to implement.

-• The display – Digital signage displays look like televisions, but they are designed for long term, continuous use.
+In addition to conferencing solutions, digital signage solutions are a popular choice among businesses.
+They consist of the following technologies:• The display – Digital signage displays look like televisions, but they are designed for long term, continuous use.
 As such, they are built with more durable components, onboard fans and larger heat sinks to prevent thermal damage.
 Digital signage displays are available in an array of sizes and forms, as they can perform several roles.
 A restaurant may use digital signage to display menus.
 A luxury clothing store may use a large video wall to show off new arrivals.
 Businesses on a commercial plaza can use rugged exterior signage to catch the attention of people strolling by.
 Digital displays can be installed just about anywhere.

 • The media player – The media player is what stores and sends signage layouts to the display.
 It’s essentially a small computer that makes signage functionality easy to manage.